ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 	   array_deque:main(array_deque.bal:27)
 ```

 This is equivalent to a Java NPE.
 In such situations, you should check for null using the `java:isNull()` function.
-Here, is the modified example.
+Below is the modified example.

 ```ballerina
 public function main() {